epage/cargo-script-mvs/0000-cargo-script.md

 in other locations (our temp files are inside the `target/` dir and should be rarer).

+Syntax is not reserved for `build.rs`, `[lib]` support, proc-maros, or other functionality to be added later with the assumption that if these features are needed, a user should be using a multi-file package.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives